styczynski/airlines-mgr-sys/README.md

 [![Screenshot of webpage][screenshot1]](https://github.com/styczynski/airlines-mgr-sys)

-# 📜 The Airlines Manager System
+# 📜 :airplane: The Airlines Manager System

   The purpose of this project completed as an assignment for 3W subject was to design Django system for managing airlines data.